classic-terra/documents/guides/oracle-feeder-upgrade-guide.md

 Remove your existing Oracle Feeder installation.

 ***Note*** <br/>
-Do not delete your installation if you do  not have access to your private key or mnenomic.
+Do not delete your installation if you do  not have access to your password or mnenomic.
 In case either of these cases hold true please create a new discussion item @ https://github.com/classic-terra/core/discussions/categories/support

 ### Step #2 - Clone Oracle Feeder repository
 git clone https://github.com/classic-terra/oracle-feeder.git